Eluding Secure Aggregation in Federated Learning via Model Inconsistency

 Although we presented the canary-gradient attack to execute a membership inference, the same approach can be applied to any type of property inference.
 Ideally, it is sufficient to define a different trigger condition and train the network accordingly.
 Moreover, the server can inject multiple canary-gradient with different triggers in the same network and infer non-binary properties.
 In the same direction, the server can simultaneously perform inference on multiple users without losing accuracy by carefully managing the allocation of conditional and unconditional dead-layers.

 More importantly, the canary-gradient attack maintains the same practical properties as the gradient-suppression attack; mainly, it requires only a training round to perform, its effectiveness is independent of the number of users participating in the round, and it is loss agnostic (\ie it works for any learning task).
-However, unlike the gradient suppression approach, this leaves only a minimal footprint in the model updates, making the prediction non-trivial even for aware users.
+However, unlike the gradient suppression approach, this leaves only a minimal footprint in the model updates.
 Note that the canary gradient can be injected while training the model on the original task, and so minimizing the utility loss of the target model.
-On the other hand, suppressing a limited number of parameters in the non-target models (\eg two in our example) has only a negligible impact on the utility.\footnote{This is equivalent to perform dropout~\cite{dropout} on a single channel in the network.}
+On the other hand, suppressing a limited number of parameters in the non-target models (\eg two in our example) has only a negligible impact on the utility.\footnote{This is equivalent to perform dropout~\cite{dropout} on a single channel on a single layer in the network.}